What are the duties of a support worker?

 Support workers can work in people’s homes, in specialised care settings, or in hospitals on a full time, part time or casual basis, depending on the needs of the client and the support worker’s preference.
 They may work independently or as part of a team.

 Support workers may have multiple clients, each with their own health, personal care, emotional support, and/or companionship needs.
-The level of care required depends on the individual client.
-Some clients may require 24/7 care while others may only require assistance with basic daily living such as budgeting, grocery shopping or attending appointments.
+Different clients may require different duties.
+Some clients may require 24/7 care, while others may only require assistance with basic daily living such as budgeting, grocery shopping or attending appointments.

 On a day-to-day basis, support worker duties could include helping with: